Fast Cross-Validation via Sequential Testing: Related Work

 Using statistical tests and the sequential analysis framework in order to speed up learning has been the topic of several lines of research.
 However, the existing body of work mostly focuses on reducing the number of test evaluations, while we focus on the overall process of eliminating candidates themselves.
 To the best of our knowledge, this is a new concept and can apparently be combined with the already available racing techniques to further reduce the total calculation time.

 \cite{Maron94,Maron1997} introduce the so-called \emph{Hoeffding Races} which are based on the nonparametric Hoeffding bound for the mean of the test error.
 At each step of the algorithm a new test point is evaluated by all remaining models and the confidence intervals of the test errors are updated accordingly.
 Models whose confidence interval of the test error lies outside of at least one interval of a better performing model are dropped.
 In a similar vein \cite{Zheng13} have applied this concept to cross-validation and improve this approach by using paired t-test and power analysis to control both the false positive and false negative rate. \cite{Chien1995,Chien1999} devise a similar range of algorithms using concepts of PAC learning and game theory: Different hypotheses are ordered by their expected utility according to the test data the algorithm has seen so far.
 As for Hoeffding Races, the emphasis in this approach lies on reducing the number of evaluations.
 Thus, the application domain for these kind of algorithms is best suited where the evaluation of a data point given a learned model is costly.
-Since this approach expects that a model is fully trained before its evaluation, the utilization of racing algorithms for model selection would amount to a one-fold cross-validation.
-This would yield a maximal relative time improvement of $k$ compared to standard $k$-fold cross-validation.
+Since this approach expects that a model is fully trained before its evaluation, the direct utilization of racing algorithms for model selection would result in a procedure similar to a one-fold cross-validation: First learn a model on one half of the data and do the time efficient evaluation as described above on the other half.
+Obviously, this would yield a maximal relative time improvement of $k$ compared to standard $k$-fold cross-validation since we learn one model instead of the $k$ for $k$-fold cross-validation.
+Yet, the orthogonality of this approach to the CVST procedure could be utilized in each step and for each remaining configuration to further increase the runtime benefits by minimizing the necessary evaluations of a model for determining whether it belongs to the top configurations or not.